Confidentiality: Medical confidentiality

 Confidentiality is commonly applied to conversations between doctors and patients.
 Legal protections prevent physicians from revealing certain discussions with patients, even under oath in court.
 This physician-patient privilege only applies to secrets shared between physician and patient during the course of providing medical care.

-The rule dates back to at least the Hippocratic Oath, which reads: Whatever, in connection with my professional service, or not in connection with it, I see or hear, in the life of men, which ought not to be spoken of abroad, I will not divulge, as reckoning that all such should be kept secret.
+The rule dates back to at least the Hippocratic Oath, which reads in part: Whatever, in connection with my professional service, or not in connection with it, I see or hear, in the life of men, which ought not to be spoken of abroad, I will not divulge, as reckoning that all such should be kept secret.

 Traditionally, medical ethics has viewed the duty of confidentiality as a relatively non-negotiable tenet of medical practice.

 United States

 Confidentiality is standard in the United States by HIPAA laws, specifically the Privacy Rule, and various state laws, some more rigorous than HIPAA.
 However, numerous exceptions to the rules have been carved out over the years.
 For example, many American states require physicians to report gunshot wounds to the police and impaired drivers to the Department of Motor Vehicles.
 Confidentiality is also challenged in cases involving the diagnosis of a sexually transmitted disease in a patient who refuses to reveal the diagnosis to a spouse, and in the termination of a pregnancy in an underage patient, without the knowledge of the patient's parents.
 Many states in the U.S. have laws governing parental notification in underage abortion.
+Confidentiality can be protected in medical research via certificates of confidentiality.